-An 18 year old can also count as dependent if they're in full time education or can't support themselves for other reasons, and they live at home.
+An 18 year old can also count as dependent if they're in full time education or can't support themselves, and they live at home.

-You won't usually be in priority need if your children live with their other parent even if they often stay with you.
+You won't usually be in priority need if your children can also live with their other parent, even if they often stay with you.

-Tell the council about any special circumstances which mean you share the care of your children.
+Tell the council about any special circumstances which mean you have to share the care of your children.
 For example, if you have a severely disabled child.